mandariino/UIImageView-MotionEffect/README.md

-UIImageView-Parallax-
+UIImageView-MotionEffect
 =====================

-Simple Parallax Effect for UIImageView
+Simple and clean Motion Effect for *UIImageView* container

-iOS 7 and beyond.
+**For iOS 7 and beyond.**

-Only add in your header this line:
+You only need to import this class to your controller with this command:

-  #import "UIImageView+Parallax.h"
+#import "UIImageView+MotionEffect.h"

-Implement in your viewDidLoad method this message.
+Implement in your *viewDidLoad* method this message:

+    [yourImage addMotionEffect];

+To remove the Parallax effect, you should invoke this method.

-  [yourImage addParallax];
+    [yourImage removeMotionEffect];

-Hope to enjoy it.